 The logging library incorporates the concepts introduced in this section.

+The type log_level_t describes the various log levels that we identify.
 The log level describes the severity of the message.

 Note